 "When the union's inspiration through the worker's blood shall run...."
 That's the opening line of Solidarity Forever, perhaps the foremost and most familiar of the old union anthems.
 Next stanza: "There shall be no power greater anywhere beneath the sun."

 Well, the power of the union movement slipped away long ago, as the entire process of working began to undergo a transformation.
 Union membership today is but a shadowy fraction of the totals seen during the heyday of the labor movement: the 1920s to the 1950s.

-How the Administration handles the "card check" question, which could change the way workers adopt union representation, should give a clear signal of what labor can expect.
-Critics have long charged that Democrats in Congress are beholden to the unions - as if that would be more dastardly than being in the pocket of corporate interests, as too many Republicans inevitably appear to be.
+How any president's administration handles the "card check" question, which can change the way workers adopt union representation, should give a clear signal of what labor can expect.
+Critics have long charged that Democrats in Congress have been beholden to the unions - as if that would be more dastardly than being in the pocket of corporate interests, as too many Republicans inevitably appear to be.

 Critics also point to what they claim is the excessive influence of certain labor organizations that retain a degree of power, most notably the United Auto Workers.
-During the quandary about "bailout" money for General Motors and Chrysler, opponents regularly cited the UAW as a prominent cause for those corporate travesties.
+During the quandary about "bailout" money for General Motors and Chrysler during the 2008-10 financial crisis, opponents regularly cited the UAW as a prominent cause for those corporate travesties.
 If only those Detroit workers would be reduced to earnings levels enjoyed by their non-union counterparts at import-brand auto plants in the southern states, they insisted, the auto companies would be able to survive and regain strength.